Are you new to WordPress and want to know how secure is WordPress?

 Creating user-friendly websites has never been easier.
 Whether you are interested in blogging or starting a business, a website will propel you to success.
 Today you can build an attractive site with as little as a few hundred dollars.
 You can make use of cheap hostings like shared hosting and free plugins and themes.
 And behold!
 A perfectly manageable and accessible website.
 But how secure is WordPress and the websites on it?

 While we know that price is not always related to quality, but the amount of effort is often correlated to the budget.
-And there are situations where quality suffers.
+And there are situations where the quality suffers.

 #3 Time Spent On Creating or Maintaining a WordPress Site

 It’s been over a decade since WordPress was launched.
 They have come a long way and have been successful in becoming the world’s most preferred CMS.
 WP has evolved and is constantly working to make the platform better and keep the websites built on the platform secured.
 To achieve this, they go through a planned process for updates and the release of new versions.
-They also offer reviews and beta releases that can span for months.
+They also offer reviews and beta releases that can span months.